micheledurante/simple-windows-meter/NiceMeter/EventHandlers/README.md

 # `NiceMeter.EventHandlers`
-These classes provide callbacks to periodically refresh meter values from the hardware of a `NiceMeter.Models.Computer`.
+These classes provide callbacks to periodically refresh meter values from the hardware of a `NiceMeter.Models.ComputerModel`.